 A lack of well-educated young people with new ideas to help take the country forward isn't part of the problem, Ms Ghani points out.
-"Lots of aid money has been spent on education and almost six million But when they graduate there simply aren't enough jobs and so poverty levels remain high, especially
+"Lots of aid money has been spent on education and almost six million children now attend school, a significant achievement.
+But when they graduate there simply aren't enough jobs and so poverty levels remain high, especially